kkortes/async-await-websockets/README.md

 # REPO IS WORK IN PROGRESS

+## Copy all files within this repo to create your own server

+`npx degit kkortes/conduit my-conduit-backend-server`

 ## Get a REST from REST

 Working with web services nowadays most oftenly means you'll be presenting and/or calling a REST api.